 - Open your Terminal Application and enter the following command to make your Library folder visible.

 - Use your Finder now to locate Library > Preferences and look for the preferences file for Safari

 - The exact path for the plist file is ~/Library/Preferences/com.apple.Safari.plist

 - Drag the file to your desktop.
-You will loose your Safari Settings but the system will create a new Preference file when Safari is started.
-You can also choose to rename the file and save it so that you can put it back once you are done with these steps.
-You can add a suffix like “.crpt” (corrupt) for now.
+You lose your Safari Settings but the system creates a new Preference file when Safari is started.
+Additionally, it’s best to rename the file and save it so that you put it back once you are done with these steps.
+Just add a suffix like “.crpt” (corrupt) for now.

 - Once you have removed the preferences file and have ensured to kill the “csdprefsd” process

 - Restart your machine and Launch Safari